hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   SRC_HUMAN.fasta: ASCII text
   $

-.. note:: The command :index:```file``` uses certain tests and some magic to determine the type of a file
+.. note:: The command ``file`` uses certain tests and some magic to determine the type of a file

-which - find a (executable) command
+:index:`which` - find a (executable) command
 -----------------------------------

 **Usage**:  ``which [options] command(s)``